Philippines police hold riot drills as Boracay closure challenged

 President Rodrigo Duterte has ordered the holiday destination off-limits to tourists from Thursday, saying the tiny island has become a "cesspool" tainted by dumped sewage.

-As part of police drills, officers in full riot gear clashed with bottle-throwing people playing the part of protesters on the white sand beach while concerned residents watched.
+As part of police drills, officers in full riot gear clashed with bottle-throwing people playing the part of protesters on the white sand beach while concerned locals watched.

+In another exercise screaming women in the role of tourists were snatched from their beach towels and held at gunpoint by hooded men.

 "I was alarmed there were so many soldiers and police," resident Dory Gaitano told AFP.
 "I thought they'll be only demolishing establishments with violations.
 Why are there countless soldiers?"

+Almost no resistance has been shown to the closure plans apart from at least one small, peaceful protest in recent weeks.

+Most residents agree the island has suffered from over-development and needs cleaning up.
+The majority of the criticism has been over the sudden and haphazardly organised nature of the shutdown.

-At the same time a very real clash was brewing on Wednesday, as Boracay residents and workers asked the Philippine Supreme Court to halt the closure.
+The most evident sign of conflict on Wednesday came at the Philippine Supreme Court, which Boracay residents and workers asked to halt the closure.

 "It is, mainly, a constitutional challenge to the powers of the executive to arbitrary decision making," their lawyers said in a statement.